Sleep Apnea

 BOTTOM ENDS OF ELASTICS ON CLEATS TOP ENDS OF ELASTICS ON BALL CLASPS ELASTICS SUSPEND LOWER TONGUE GRIPPING SURFACE

 If tongue holding is insufficient to eliminate the obstructive sleep apnea in a denture wearer, a soft palate elevator is attached to the back of the upper denture base plate, followed by another home sleep test.
-The soft palate elevator is described in detail in the sleep apnea file under the FOR DOCTORS tab.
+The soft palate elevator is described in detail in MULTILEVEL ORAL APPLIANCE TREATMENT in detail under the FOR DOCTORS tab.

 MULTILEVEL ORAL APPLIANCE TREATMENT